 Refer to the NACDA site announcement about the change for more details.

 Louise Hawkley is Principal Investigator for the COVID-19 Sub-Study conducted with support through an administrative supplement.

 - NACDA also maintains a Colectica portal with the NSHAP Core data across rounds 1-3, which allows users to interact with variables across rounds and create customized subsets.
 Registration is required.

 Study Design View help for Study Design

-As in Wave 2, all questions were asked entirely in the in-person interview or the leave-behind questionnaires.
-In Wave 3, though, there are separate leave-behind questionnaires for the new cohort and original cohort.
-Users can refer to the related data collections ICPSR 20541 and ICPSR 34921, National Social Life, Health, and Aging Project (NSHAP): Waves 1 and 2 for further study design information, as well as the Original P.I.
-Documentation in the ICPSR Codebook and visit the NORC at the University of Chicago Web site.
+As in Round 2, all questions were asked entirely in the in-person interview or the leave-behind questionnaires.
+In Round 3, though, there are separate leave-behind questionnaires for the new cohort and original cohort.
+Users can refer to the related data collections ICPSR 20541 and ICPSR 34921, National Social Life, Health, and Aging Project (NSHAP): Rounds 1 and 2 for further study design information, as well as the Original P.I.
+Documentation in the ICPSR Codebook and visit the NORC at the University of Chicago web site.